IntersectMBO/plutus-apps/plutus-example/README.md

 ### Where can I learn about Plutus scripts in more detail?

-Our education director, Lars Brünjes, has an excellent series of [tutorials](https://youtu.be/IEn6jUo-0vU) on youtube.
-We will not attempt to provide an indepth explanation of [Plutus](https://docs.cardano.org/projects/plutus/en/latest/) in this repository.
+Our education director, Lars Brünjes, has an excellent series of [tutorials](https://youtube.com/playlist?list=PLNEK_Ejlx3x2nLM4fAck2JS6KhFQlXq2N) on youtube.
+Further relevant Plutus documentation can be found [here](https://docs.cardano.org/plutus/learn-about-plutus).